 Another great feature of Stremio is that it makes it easy to organize all of your media for easy access.
 If you love to have things personalized and customized to your liking, this option is well worth looking into.

 Once downloaded, all you have to do is go to the Discover or Board sections within the app to access movies, shows, and sports.
-Stremio also supports over 50 add ons to give you a user experience that meets your needs and provides a great way to access all of your favorite content.
+Stremio also supports over 50 add-ons to give you a user experience that meets your needs and provides a great way to access all of your favorite content.

-The downside here is that MediaPortal only works on PCs, so you won’t have as much flexibility with what devices you can use.
+The downside here is that MediaPortal only works on Windows PCs, so you won’t have as much flexibility with what devices you can use.
 However, on the upside, it’s not a demanding program that will work well on even outdated PCs.

 MediaPortal also makes for a good option to watch live TV and it even has a feature that will allow you to record live programs and watch them later.
 That, combined with the ability to watch other media as well, makes it a great one-stop media hub to store and watch all of your favorites whenever you want.

 4. Popcorn Time

 Once you have the open-source software installed, you’ll actually have a larger library at your fingertips than Netflix.
-That wide range makes it a popular choice for those who love to have movie night with the family or binge their favorite shows all day long.
+That wide range makes it a popular choice for those who love to have movie nights with the family or binge their favorite shows all day long.

 Popcorn Time functions as a third-party streaming service and is compatible with iOS, Linux, and Android devices.
 It’s also available for both Mac and PC computers, which means you’ll have a range of options in how you choose to enjoy the service.
 It has one of the best user interfaces on the list as well.

 However, if you’re using one of these programs for the first time, you’ll want to use a VPN service to make the most of the features and functions these apps and software options have to offer.

 What alternative do you use instead of Kodi?
 What traits do they have that make them enjoyable to use?
-Let us know below!